bschirmer/golang-api-testing/README.md

 ## TODO Dev notes
-fix find by id
-- make sure update pet works after find by id works then update by id then delete by id
+figure out how to catch all other routes

-need to figure out if database is good to ship need to write some post man tests
+need to figure out if database is good to ship
+- how this will work
+need to write some post man tests?
+- need to provide something